 If proper calibration cannot be attained by use of the two shunt screws, it will usually be necessary to increase or decrease the follow of the contacts.

-With the polar alarm element coil de-energized, the armature should stay up against the right hand contact assembly as finally calibrated.
-Snappy action of the armature should occur at both the pickup and dropout calibration points.
+With the polar alarm unit coil de-energized, the armature should stay up against the right hand contact assembly as finally calibrated.
+Snappy action of the armature should